Graduate Calendar Archives: 2007 / 2008

 511 University Centre

-Ombuds Services deals with a variety of grievances and complaints as well as with requests for information.
+Ombuds Services deals with a variety of grievances and complaints and with requests for information.
 A few examples of the on-campus and off-campus problems include academic appeals, graduation appeals, fee disputes and tenant issues.
 Financing of this service is provided equally by the University and the Students' Association (CUSA).

 Paul Menton Centre for Students with Disabilities